edilsobai/dream-team/README.md

 # Dream Team Creator

-This is a simple application built using the built-in http module that allows clients to create a dream team of players.
+This is a simple application built using the framework expreess that allows clients to create a dream team of players.
 The application can receive GET and POST requests, allowing clients to retrieve information about available players and create new dream teams by selecting a group of players.

 ### Installation
 To use this application, you'll need to have Node.js installed on your machine.
 Once you have Node.js installed, you can clone this repository to your local machine using the following command: